orlevii/bazarr-rtl/README.md

       - "6767:6767"
 ```

-Next time you start your bazarr container, the mod will be installed.
+After adding this variable, the mod will be installed when you start the Bazarr container.

 ## Bazarr UI
-**Note**: `Settings -> Languages -> Single Language` should be turned off, this mod is not tested when this flag is on
+**Note** - the mod is not tested when `Settings -> Languages -> Single Language` is turned on.

-* Go to `Settings -> Subtitles`
+* Go to `Settings -> Subtitles`.
 * Make sure the `Reverse RTL` flag is turned off.
 * Turn on `Custom Post-Processing` and use the following command:
 ```bash
 bazarr_rtl fix -s "{{subtitles}}" -e "{{episode}}" --lang "{{subtitles_language_code2}}" -k
 ```
-* The `-k` flag keeps the original downloaded subtitles as well, you can drop this flag if you don't want it.
+* The -k flag keeps the original downloaded subtitles, which can be removed if you don't want them.